waikato-datamining/adams-website/pages/developers/dev-get-started-intellij.rst

 `IntelliJ IDEA <intellij_>`_ is a light-weight IDE for Java, developed by JetBrains_.
 The following instructions will get you set up for developing with ADAMS.

 The following instructions are for IntelliJ IDEA 14.x.
-Version 15.x changed how multiple Maven projects get imported and is not recommended to be use.
+Later versions changed how multi-module Maven projects get imported: it imports them in a flat structure rather than grouped per top-level project, which means that you have to group them yourself again in the *Project structure* dialog.

 Setting up ADAMS